-Shares in the major banks have risen 40-50% in the last 12 months.
+Shares in the major banks have risen between 40% and 55% in the last 12 months.

-Banking shares are among the biggest losers on the ASX boards on Monday.
-Commonwealth Bank (ASX: CBA) shares were down 1.4% to $96.85 at the time of writing, while ANZ (ASX: ANZ) lost 1.3% to $27.07.
-Rivals Westpac (ASX: WBC) and National Australia Bank (ASX: NAB) were each trading nearly 2% lower.
+Banking shares are among the most traded on the ASX boards on Wednesday.
+Commonwealth Bank (ASX: CBA) shares were down 0.6% to $99.57 at the time of writing, while ANZ (ASX: ANZ) lost 1.0% to $27.58.
+Rival Westpac (ASX: WBC) was also in the red at the time of writing.

-What is weighing down sentiment in the Big Four banks?
+What is weighing down sentiment in CBA and ANZ?

-Those concerns have extended into the local market, with Australia's 2 biggest cities Sydney and Melbourne, and roughly half its population currently in lockdown following a spreading outbreak of the Delta variant of coronavirus.
+The concerns follow extended lockdowns in Australia’s 2 biggest cities – Sydney and Melbourne – with roughly half the country’s population currently in lockdown following a spreading outbreak of the Delta variant of coronavirus.

-Over the weekend, the Australian Banking Association, which represents the country's biggest banks, rolled out support measures for businesses, sole traders and households, including loan repayment deferrals and fee waivers.
-It has already announced a support package nationally for individuals and small businesses who have been affected by the recent spate of lockdowns.
+The lockdowns mean the major banks are also having to shoulder the burden of loan repayment deferrals and fee waivers.
+The Australian Banking Association, which represents the country’s biggest banks, has already rolled out support measures for businesses, sole traders and households affected by the recent spate of lockdowns.

-Investors, worried about the impact of the uncertainty on the booming housing market, to which the Big Four banks have the largest exposure, are responding by booking some of the profits from the recent run up in bank shares.
+Investors, worried about the impact of the uncertainty in the housing market, to which the Big Four banks have the largest exposure, are responding by booking some of the profits from the recent run-up in bank shares.

-Banks have been among the best performing stocks on the ASX over the last 12 months, with their values rising between 40-50% over that period.
+Banks have been among the best-performing stocks on the ASX over the last 12 months, with their values rising between 40% and 55% over that period.